kierangoodacre/CV/README.md

 ### Business Acumen

 Before Makers I worked at a start up which was attempting to disrupt the recruitment industry.
-My role was based around user acquisition and new lead generation for the platform.
-The start up has now gone on to raise its first round VC money.
-The role also involved looking after new clients and making sure the platform met their expectations.
+My role was based around user acquisition and lead generation for the platform.
+During my time there I helped reduce the cost of user aquisition through targeting new and cheaper eco systems, I also grew the client base through targeting SME's through a mixture of cold-calling and utilising my personal network.

 - Helped grow the user base to 10 k users
+- Reduced user aquisition costs
 - Grew the client base by 20%

-### ROV Pilot Technician/Merchant Navy Engineer Officer
+### ROV Pilot Technician 2012 - 2014

-I carried out a 3 year Engineer officer cadetship at Warsash Maritime Academy, through that I became qualified to become and Engineer Officer on any sized vessel(Ship) in the Merchant Navy.
-After my time as an engineer officer I was given the opportunity to become a remotely operated vehicle pilot, which gladly took up.
+As a ROV vehicle pilot technician I was involved with installing cables for the offshore wind turbine industry, my role involved carrying out complex maintenance tasks on a range of equipment which was critycal to the completion of our goals, tipically in teams of 2-8 people.
+The secondary element of the job involved the piloting of the vehicle under tough and varied conditions.

-- Project Management
+- Project Management, completing 3 major wind turbine projects
-- Managing a teams of 2 - 8 people
+- Leading teams of 2 - 8 people
-- Leadership training
 - Problem solving in difficult conditions
 - Long working hours
 - Managing teams from diverse backgrounds

+### Merchant Navy Engineer Officer 2008 - 2012

+My role involved the management and execution of our maintenance and operations on the ships(Tankers) crytical equipment, the tankers carried Oil & Gas.
+The role involved, team management, completing tasks within required timeframes and a huge emphasis on safety crytical problem solving.

+- Working within tight deadlines
+- Man management
+- Exellent training

 ## Education